msaxton/Humanities-Librarian/slides.md

 #### Understand departmental goals
 <br>
-For example, the Religious Studies department at Brown values: "...close analysis of texts, images, artifacts, artistic works, and other social data; synthesis of research through written and verbal expression; interpretation of the past and contemporary social issues and communities.“
+Example: The Religious Studies department at Brown values "...close analysis of texts, images, artifacts, artistic works, and other social data; synthesis of research through written and verbal expression; interpretation of the past and contemporary social issues and communities.“

 #### Identify targeted opportunities to make connections with students
 <br>
-For example, 3rd year doctoral students in the philosophy department begin their year with a significant literature review.
+Example: 3rd year doctoral students in the Philosophy Department begin their year with a significant literature review.

 #### Discover unique characteristics of a program's curriculum
 <br>
-For example, Judaic Studies undergraduates may select any 1000 level course as a capstone course.
+Example: Judaic Studies undergraduates may select any 1000 level course as a capstone course.

-## Collection development is a community endeavor
+## Collection building is a community endeavor

 A library collection is one of the most important assets a university possesses.

 ### Characteristics of an ideal library collection
-1. A carefully curated library collection should support the curricular needs of the institution.
-2. A carefully curated library collection should provide for the interests of the researcher.
+- A carefully curated library collection should support the curricular needs of the institution as well as the individual interests of the researcher.
-3. Researchers should not only see themselves represented in the collection, but they should also be able to find diverse perspectives.
+- Researchers should not only see themselves represented in the collection, but they should also be able to find diverse perspectives.

 ### How to carefully curate a library collection
 1. Balance the historic strengths of a library with emerging research materials.

-2. Collaborate with the community on collection development projects
+2. Collaborate with the community on collection development projects.

 3. Optimize collections funds for well-rounded collections.